Skip to main content

 Well, this one starts soon upon the ending of the first storyline.
 You are celebrated as the "hero of Baldur's Gate", but new trouble's already brewing in the north.
 A woman - an aasimar of godly descent - named Caelar Argent leads a crusade, spreading death and discord across the region.
 Their rampage ends as they reach a castle called Dragonspear.
 The game is about you joining a sizeable army to march there and lay siege to the rock, and end her insurgence.

 The main story has very little to do with either of the pre-existing Baldur's Gate-games, but through an extended prologue and epilogue, it manages to haphazardly bridge the storylines.
 But I still felt oblivious as to why I needed to play this long-ass expansion.
 None of the major events are ever referenced in the other games.
-It took me around 50 hours to beat, and I never felt the hours fly past, like in the predecessor.
+I never felt the hours fly past, like in the predecessor.
 This time I had to brute force my way through every section, with dwindling interest.

 I complained about the dungeon design and their tedious progression in the first entry.
 But in that game, those sections were in the minority.
 Siege of Dragonspear, on the other hand, is all about that.
 Even when it takes place in the outdoors, the maps feel cramped and claustrophobic.
 You need to micromanage scouts to sneak ahead and look for traps and enemies all the time, often stopping to give them time to search.
 It's hard to determine, by sheer looks, what is traversable or rugged terrain.
 And most corridors are filled with traps and/or ambushes, whether outdoors or indoors.